COSC3020/pancake-sort-NolanBerg/README.md

 Hint: Start by thinking about the calls to `flip()` required to move a *single* element into its correct position.

-RESOURCES: Coded in python and used ai to convert to js
+RESOURCES: Coded in python and used ai to convert to js below is my code

 import random